Async Batch Processing for High-Volume Logs

 Compliance & Deterministic Execution Guarantees

 Aviation regulatory frameworks mandate deterministic processing and immutable audit trails.
-This stage enforces compliance through:
+This stage enforces compliance through four mechanisms:

-2. Immutable Audit Logs: Every validation event, schema rejection, and DLQ routing is timestamped and cryptographically hashed before downstream handoff.
+2. Immutable audit logs — every validation event, schema rejection, and DLQ routing is timestamped before downstream handoff.

-4. Schema Strictness: The extra = "forbid" configuration prevents OEM-specific field drift from corrupting the traceability graph.
+4. Schema strictnessextra = "forbid" prevents OEM-specific field drift from corrupting the traceability graph.

 Downstream Handoff Protocol

-Validated batches transition to the parts traceability layer via a transactional commit queue.
+Validated batches transition to the parts-traceability layer via a transactional commit queue.
 The processor emits a BATCH_COMMIT_READY signal containing the batch offset, success count, and audit log hash.
-Downstream consumers must acknowledge the commit within 5 seconds; failure triggers an automatic rollback to the message broker, preserving exactly-once semantics.
-DLQ exports are retained for a minimum of 7 years per FAA/EASA electronic records guidance, with automated archival to WORM storage after initial compliance review.
+Downstream consumers must acknowledge the commit within a configurable window; failure triggers an automatic rollback to the message broker, preserving exactly-once semantics.
+DLQ exports are retained for a minimum of seven years per FAA/EASA electronic records guidance, with automated archival to WORM storage after initial compliance review.